NicholasPerell/Artemis/README.md

 - The base code for Artemis's...
   - <ins>Arrows</ins> for each deliverable narrative beat, with ID's, priority values, and what criteria need to be met.
   - <ins>Archers</ins>, which use the priority values (and when they were added to the archer) to determine which of a group of arrows should be delivered.
-  - <ins>Arrow Bundles</ins>, which can be prompted to dump into a archer of the designer's choosing.
+  - <ins>Arrow Bundles</ins>, which can be prompted to dump into (or drop from) archers of the designer's choosing.
   - <ins>Flags</ins>, which store the values that is evaluated for an Arrow's criteria.
   - <ins>Flag Bundles</ins>, which bundle up flags into groups, to load and unload them as necessary to optimize the process.
   - <ins>Fletchers</ins>, which parse .CSV's[^sheets] to generate the databases full of the relevant information needed to direct the...